mattnolting/nextjs-seed-app/docs/DIRECTORY_STRUCTURE.md

   `AppSidebar`) that assemble the PatternFly layout.
 - `components/content-patterns/` packages sample page-level views used by the demo routes (Card, Dashboard, Form, Primary/Detail, Table).
 Each file is marked as demo-only and can be removed for a leaner seed.
+All components are self-contained and work independently with sensible defaults, fetching their own data from `src/lib/data/seed.ts` when props aren't provided.

 ### `src/lib/`